Scenario Analysis – Delict in the Case of DMARC

 Key Considerations for Businesses

 This scenario highlights the legal (and reputational) risks businesses may face when they fail to secure their email domains adequately.
-Companies can mitigate such risks by implementing a fully compliant DMARC Policy (configured with “reject” as the enforcement level, or p=reject).
+Organisations can materially reduce spoofing risk by implementing DMARC with progressive policy enforcement, ideally reaching p=reject once legitimate senders are aligned.
 This will prevent unauthorized entities from sending emails on behalf of the company’s domain.
-Certain core elements are essential to cybersecurity, and for domain owners, DMARC is a crucial one.
+For domain-owning organisations, DMARC has become one of the foundational email authentication controls.

 Conclusion

 This scenario analysis underscores the growing intersection of delict and cyber security.
-While Jane was the immediate victim of the spoofing attack, ABC Insurance Brokers’ failure to adopt adequate preventive measures made it complicit in the harm caused.
-By understanding their legal obligations and proactively securing their digital infrastructure, businesses can avoid such liability, protect their stakeholders, and foster trust in their operations.
+A failure to adopt reasonable preventive measures may expose an organisation to legal scrutiny where harm results.
+By understanding their legal obligations and proactively securing their digital infrastructure, businesses can avoid such liability.
+This will protect their stakeholders, and foster trust in their operations.